epv44/EVSlidingTableViewCell/README.md

 ## Getting Started

 ### 1. Create The Overlay View
 Create your custom Overlay View.
 This is the view you want to swipe away to reveal the drawer options.
 Make sure to override the ```setupUI``` method, because it is called by the DrawerView and allows for the easy setup of the UIAttributes in your cell.
-The ```viewParameters``` dictionary is available from this method, place the parameters you want in this dictionary and access them to setup your view within the Overlay.
+The ```viewParameters``` type is available from this method, this should be the generic object you used to setup your overlay view.

 ````swift
 import EVSlidingTableViewCell